-Paulette teaches: Mindfulness-Based Stress Reduction (MBSR) and Mindful Self-Compassion (MSC)
+Paulette teaches: Mindful Self-Compassion (MSC) and Mindfulness-Based Stress Reduction (MBSR)

 Mariko Foulk, LMSW, ACSW

-Mariko Foulk is a mindfulness-based psychotherapist, who has been practicing at the University of Michigan Geriatrics Center for over 25 years.
+Mariko Foulk is a mindfulness-based psychotherapist, who has been practicing at the University of Michigan Geriatrics Center working with those over age 60, for the last 30 years.
 She received both basic (2008) and advanced (2011) training in MBCT from Zindel Segal and Susan Woods.

 Anne Asker, JD, MSc